GREENEYE360K/Torrent-to-Google-Drive/README.md

 # Torrent-to-Google-Drive

+# Download this "Tr_to_drive.ipynb" file.
+# Then login to your google colabs (https://colab.google/).
-# open this using your google colabs (https://colab.google/) and use it.
+# Now open it in colabs and use it.